wujy28/tp/docs/UserGuide.md

 - An intuitive system for managing patient priority levels and medical tags
 - Easy-to-follow command summaries and guides for efficient navigation

-A&E combines the simplicity of a CLI with the visual cues of a [**Graphical User Interface (GUI)**](#gui), offering you the best of both worlds.
+A&E combines the simplicity of a CLI with the visual cues of a **Graphical User Interface (GUI)**<sup>[2](#gui)</sup>, offering you the best of both worlds.
 If you're comfortable with typing and looking for speed and efficiency in patient management, A&E is tailored just for you.

 This User Guide is designed to help you, whether you're a newcomer or an experienced user, to harness the full potential of A&E. Here, you'll find everything you need to streamline your patient management tasks, making your role in the ED more manageable and effective.